Information for people with acute intermittent porphyria, variegate porphyria or hereditary coproporphyria and their families.

 Medical alert card / Warning jewellery

-Details on warning jewellery can be obtained from the MedicAlert Foundation,www.medicalert.org.
+Details on warning jewellery can be obtained from the MedicAlert Foundation, www.medicalert.co.uk.

 Anaesthetics and surgical operations

-Women are at least three times more likely than men to experience an acute attack, due mostly to female hormones, particularly progesterone.
+Women are about five times more likely than men to experience an acute attack, due mostly to female hormones, particularly progesterone.
 This hormone is found in the combined oral contraceptive (the pill), as well as in hormone replacement therapy (HRT) which is frequently prescribed for post-menopausal women.
-Oral contraceptive and HRT preparations containing progesterone or related compounds (progestogens) should be avoided, if at all possible, by women with an acute porphyria.
+Oral contraceptive and HRT preparations containing progesterone or related compounds (progestogens) should be avoided if at all possible by women with an acute porphyria.
 Injectable and implantable long-term hormone preparations are very dangerous and must always be avoided.
 Barrier contraceptives (condoms, caps, diaphragms, IUDs) are safe in porphyria.
 Hormonal IUDs which release small amounts of progesterone directly into the womb are usually well tolerated in patients with acute porphyria.

-In special circumstances, where the risk is low and the benefits high, your doctor may consider, after discussion with you and, if necessary, after consultation with a porphyria specialist, that the use of progestogen-containing preparations, particularly in replacement doses given through the skin from patches, is justified.
+In special circumstances where the risk is low and the benefits high, your doctor may consider, after discussion with you and if possible with a porphyria specialist, that the use of progestogen-containing preparations is justified, particularly in replacement doses given through the skin from patches.

 Importance of early recognition and accurate diagnosis:

-Early recognition is more difficult for those people who have inherited an acute porphyria but who have never experienced an acute attack.
-As a consequence, there is often considerable apprehension about pains that usually turn out to be due to causes other than acute porphyria.
-It must be noted that people with porphyria commonly experience abdominal discomfort, just like those who do not have the condition, and a doctor will need to consider other medical conditions which may cause abdominal pain.
+Recognising porphyria symptoms is more difficult for people who have inherited an acute porphyria but never experienced an acute attack.
+It is understandable that many people worry about aches and pains that usually turn out to be due to causes other than porphyria.
+People with porphyria commonly experience abdominal discomfort, just like those who do not have the condition, and a doctor will need to consider other medical conditions which may be causing your symptoms.
 These conditions include a range of bowel disturbances, urinary infection and sometimes other urgent medical problems such as appendicitis.
-In this situation, the diagnosis of acute porphyria can usually be established or excluded by testing the urine for porphobilinogen (PBG).
+In this situation, the diagnosis of acute porphyria can usually be confirmed or excluded by testing the urine for PBG.

 Treatment of an acute attack:

-Biochemical diagnosis of the acute attack by measuring PBG (and if possible ALA and porphyrins) in a light protected urine sample.
+• Biochemical diagnosis of the acute attack by measuring PBG (and if possible ALA and porphyrins) in a light protected urine sample.

-Human hemin helps to overcome the relative deficiency of heme in the liver and takes away the body’s desire to increase the supply of the chemicals (porphyrins and precursors) needed for heme production.
 Human hemin is the first choice treatment.
-If it cannot be obtained soon enough, large quantities of glucose, which have a similar but lesser effect, may be administered in the meantime.
+If it cannot be obtained soon enough, large quantities of glucose, which can ameliorate a mild attack, may be administered in the meantime.

-It should never be forgotten that most people found to have an acute porphyria are able to lead a normal healthy life.
-All that is needed is to take the few simple measures to decrease the risk of illness that are described here.
+Most people who are found to have an acute porphyria are able to lead a normal healthy life provided they take the simple measures to reduce the risk of attacks that are described above.
 Even the few who do become ill usually make a complete recovery and have no more than one or two acute attacks in early adult life.
 As one grows older, the risk of an acute attack decreases, particularly after the age of forty, but it never completely disappears.